-Context plays a crucial role in how individuals assess the value of insurance.

-- The Availability heuristic often comes into play, where individuals judge the likelihood of risks based on how readily examples come to mind.
+individuals judge the likelihood of risks based on how readily examples come to mind.
 For example, after a major flood or drought, people may overestimate the probability of similar events, which can lead to increased demand for insurance.
-Conversely, risks that feel distant or unfamiliar are often downplayed, resulting in underinsurance against common risks. - Regret aversion complicates decision-making.
+Conversely, risks that feel distant or unfamiliar are often downplayed, resulting in underinsurance against common risks.

+• Regret aversion complicates decision-making.
 The desire to avoid future regret may drive individuals to over-insure for minor risks while under-insuring against potentially severe risks.
-Ideally, people would assess their insurance needs based on probabilities, but emotion often clouds this judgment. - Threshold effects can complicate insurance demand.
-People might ignore risks beneath a certain threshold while overemphasizing very low-probability high-impact events.
-For example, one may disregard a 1% chance of a home burglary as negligible while fixating on a 0.1% chance of a rare flood, leading to a disproportionate focus on insuring against extreme risks while neglecting more common threats. - Overconfidence and the illusion of control also influence insurance buying behaviors.
+Ideally, people would assess their insurance needs based on probabilities, but emotion often clouds this judgment.

+· Overconfidence and the illusion of control also influence insurance buying behaviors.
 Many people feel confident in managing risks they consider controllable (like avoiding car accidents) and are more fearful of risks they view as uncontrollable (such as aviation disasters).
 This belief might lead some people to opt for inadequate car insurance.